-Conclusion
+5. Conclusion

 This paper argues that these 'lo-TEK' traditional knowledge(s) remain mostly unrecorded and calls for an approach to record, articulate and harness them to support a Green Economy.
 In this paper we thus navigate a nuanced understanding of craft, from both Western and non-Western perspectives and contextualise their interwovenness through the concept of the Anthropocene which calls for a radical indigenism which we recognise as ecological citizenship that supports a doughnut economy.
-The cases hold complex nuances and there is no 'one size fits all' as outputs are; contextual, locational and cultural.
-Within the UK, Heritage Crafts (2023), should not be 'nice to have' but as a means to build new approaches that are 'one health' identifying "the health of humans, animals and the viability of ecosystems are inextricably linked" (World Health Organization, 2022).
-It creates interconnections between the materials we use and how we use them.
+The cases hold complex nuances and there is no 'one size fits all' as outputs are contextual, locational and cultural.

-We (design practices) need to consider appropriate and bio-diverse positive propositions that are; place-based, non-colonial, regenerative and develop Ecological Citizens with autonomy over elements that impact them.
-The case studies represent rich connections that are only just being explored in common western locations.
-In projects like: Gomi (UK) (Gomi, 2024), harnessing a material economy, Brompton Bikes (UK) nurturing material developments in the dying skill of braising or The Empowerment Plan (USA) (Empowerment Plan, 2024), teaching skills and providing new employment opportunities something needed in Detroit's homeless communities (its place of origin).
 Materiality, place-based propositions, craft skills, indigenous knowledge, economies and biodiversity impacts are all interrelated and constantly requiring new reflections on what 'good is'.
 As we desperately require non-Western perspectives to comprehend the wider richness of crafts practices.
 We are particularly interested in how these localised practices inform regenerative global design practices going forward by asking about location appropriateness.